-When I got to the end of the road, there wasn’t a soul around and the river looked extraordinary!
+When I got to the end of the road, there was not a soul around and the river looked extraordinary.
 I quickly donned my sawanobori wet wading gear, grabbed my latest Tenkara rod (a beautiful Nissin ProSquare Mulch テンカラ II 360) and scampered down to the river.
 The first pool I fished, I caught a nice Yamame on the third cast!

 It was a cloudy day and fog was drifting through the trees when I caught the first fish.
-At some point it started raining, but I didn’t really notice when because I was so absorbed in fishing.
+At some point it started raining, but I did not really notice when because I was so absorbed in fishing.

 When I got pretty far up the river I came across several Yamame in the shallow parts of the river where there was a lot of gravel.
 When I approached them I figured they would dart away but they just sat there.
 I remembered in a video I had seen recently that when Iwana started to spawn they became very territorial.
 These Yamame seemed to be guarding their "nests" so to speak.
 It was either that or there were a lot of sick fish in the river.
 At one point I reached down into a pool to pet a Yamame.
 She was in a shallow pool, but when I touched her, she darted away.

 Two Yamame spawning (I think) in a nice gravel filled pool.

 I was pretty sure I had stumbled across an early spawn and so I packed up my rod and stayed out of the water, so as not to stress the fish and possibly damage the eggs in the gravel banks.
 It had been a super productive day on the water with a bakers dozen of fish brought to hand.
 The fish had a lot of fight in them, which pretty much convinced me to get a tamo.
 That should be a fun woodworking project to embark on during the off season.

 Written by Isaac Tait who now lives in San Diego but dreams of returning, one day, to Japan.
 You should follow him on Twitter